 Currently around 10 states allow vet techs to perform euthanasia with (Direct) or without (Indirect) the veterinarian present.
-Nine states indicate the technician may perform it as long as the veterinarian is on site and able to assist should the need arise.
+Eleven states indicate the technician may perform it as long as the veterinarian is on site and able to assist should the need arise, however some states are unclear on what ‘direct supervision’ actually means.
 Either situation requires the veterinarian to ‘prescribe’ euthanasia as the best medical procedure for the patient given its physical and mental health.
 The vet tech cannot decide to perform it without veterinarian consent.
-The majority, some 26 states, do not allow veterinary technicians to perform euthanasia outside of shelters.
-This is a big number and one we’d like to see altered.
-Note that North Dakota and Wisconsin were not listed in the document.
+The majority, some 27 states, do not allow veterinary technicians to perform euthanasia outside of shelters.
+This is a big number and one we’d like to see adjusted.
 Kudos to the states who have identified the ability of veterinary technicians to perform the procedure, especially after taking 2-4 years of veterinary-centric education compared to those in the shelter industry.

 Here is a breakdown of the state rules: